 Columbia Business School is committed to maintaining a safe environment for students, staff and faculty.
 Because of this commitment and because of federal and state regulations, we must advise you that if you tell any of your instructors about sexual harassment or gender-based misconduct involving a member of the campus community, your instructor is required to report this information to a Title IX Coordinator.
 They will treat this information as private, but will need to follow up with you and possibly look into the matter.
 Counseling and Psychological Services, the Office of the University Chaplain, and the Ombuds Office for Gender-Based Misconduct are confidential resources available for students, staff and faculty.
-"Gender-based misconduct" includes sexual assault, stalking, sexual harassment, dating violence, domestic violence, sexual gender-based exploitation. and harassment.
-For more information, see http://sexualrespect.columbia.edu/gender-based-misconduct-policy-students.
+"Gender-based misconduct" includes sexual assault, stalking, sexual harassment, dating violence, domestic violence, sexual exploitation, and gender-based harassment.
+For information, more see http://sexualrespect.columbia.edu/gender-based-misconduct-policy-students.